-Martial Artist

-The trainer is trained in martial arts, either in the use of traditional hand-to-hand, weaponry, or in more esoteric or ki-based arts.
+Martial Artist The trainer is trained in martial arts, either in the use of traditional hand-to-hand, weaponry, or in more esoteric or ki-based arts.
 They gain +2 to their Toughness.
 In addition, they have trained their bodies to become attuned to a certain Type and style of combat.
-They may choose Dark, Fighting, Normal, Rock, or Steel-Type; instead of being typeless, they now count as the chosen type for weaknesses and resistances, and their Fitness-based attacks now count as a Move of that type with no additional effects.

-Trainers with Supernatural Power can instead choose an appropriate Type to their Power and they may roll their Power Attribute as a Move in the same way.
-If Supernatural Power is acquired after this Edge, the trainer has the option to switch the typing this Edge grants when it is taken.
+They may choose Dark, Dragon, Fighting, Normal, Rock, or Steel-Type; instead of being typeless, they now count as the chosen type for weaknesses and resistances, and their Fitness-based attacks now count as a Move of that type with no additional effects.
+With Supernatural Power or Professional, they can instead choose a Type related to their extra Attribute, and may roll that die as a Move in the same way.
+If one of those Edges is acquired after this Edge, the trainer has the option to switch the typing this Edge grants when it is taken.
 This Edge can be taken up to twice, for effective dual-typing.
-Some Powers may justify more than one type.
+Some Powers or skills may justify more than one type.
 The Toughness bonus applies only once.
 Martial Artists with the Move Tutor Edge may personally make use of some of their Recalled Moves.
 These Recalled Moves must match one of the trainer's types.
 Also, they must mark a maximum of four of their Recalled Moves to be available for use; these are the techniques they regularly train with.
 To change which Moves they can use, they must spend a block of downtime to retrain.

-Pokémon Rider

-The trainer has trained as equals with their Pokémon and are willing to fling themselves into danger right alongside them.
-Whether this means physically mounting them or simply placing themselves into the melee, the trainer works closely in tandem with their partner, going beyond simply directing their actions and pitting their combined forces against their opponent.

-The trainer may invoke this Edge to get in close or declare that they are withdrawing to a safe distance at the beginning of their affected Pokémon's turn, and while they are fighting alongside their Pokémon, they receive a +2 bonus to their rolls.

-Of course, walking into a Pokémon battle is incredibly risky; if a Pokémon takes a Wound while their trainer is so directly involved, the trainer also takes a Wound automatically.

-Trainers can still ride on Pokémon or physically step into the battle zone without this Edge, without receiving the benefit and downside; this specifically refers to the bond of a trainer and Pokémon that have trained to be in sync while doing so.

-Possible manifestations of this Edge include but are not limited to actual riding, synchronized fighting, cool transformations and fusions, or deep psychic connections.
+Master of the Styles The trainer gets in close, flinging themselves into danger right alongside their Pokémon to execute special maneuvers called "Styles".
+As a Movement Action from the trainer on their turn, they step into battle alongside a chosen Pokémon, bolstering it, and choose one of two Styles to take effect until they disengage with another Movement Action: - Agile Style: The duo can spend a Movement Action to give their Moves Priority. - Strong Style: The duo can initiate Beam Struggles without spending Mastery, and they can spend a Mastery to intercept and Beam Struggle anyone springing a Called Action or Priority Move on an ally.
+Of course, walking into a Pokémon battle is incredibly risky; if a Pokémon takes a Wound or status, the trainer must disengage or take the same.
+Clever use of status conditions or hazards might also negate the effects of Styles.
+Custom Styles to replace one or more of these options can be discussed with the GM; a Style should give an extra tactical option instead of a straight numerical bonus, and shouldn't outright break the game.